What Is an Effects Loop?

 Which Is Better?

-Series loops are simpler and work well when you're running high-quality pedals with good bypass and proper signal levels.
-Most players will be fine with a series loop.
+Series loops are simpler and work well when you're running quality pedals with clean bypass and proper level matching.
+Most players will be fine here.

-Parallel loops are better when you want to preserve your dry tone at all costs, or when you're blending in subtle amounts of wet effects.
-Just remember to set your pedals to 100% wet when using a parallel loop.
+Parallel loops are better when preserving the dry signal is a priority, or when you're blending in subtle wet effects.
+Just remember the critical rule: set your pedals to 100% wet when using a parallel loop, and let the loop's Mix knob do the blending.

 Signal Levels: The Hidden Gotcha

-Here's something that trips up a lot of players: not all effects loops operate at the same signal level, and not all pedals expect the same input level.
+Not all effects loops operate at the same signal level, and not all pedals expect the same input level.
+This trips up a significant number of players, and it's entirely avoidable once you understand it.

 There are two standard signal levels in audio:

-- Instrument level — The low-level signal that comes out of your guitar pickups and passes through your pedalboard.
-This is what your stompbox pedals expect to see.
+- Instrument level: The low-level signal from your guitar pickups that passes through your pedalboard.
+This is what your stompbox pedals are designed to receive.

-- Line level — A much hotter signal used by rack gear, studio equipment, and some amp effects loops.
-Line level is roughly 10-20 dB louder than instrument level.
+- Line level: A significantly hotter signal used by rack gear, studio equipment, and some amp effects loops.
+Line level runs roughly 10-20 dB louder than instrument level.

 Some amps have instrument-level effects loops.
-Your regular stompbox pedals work fine in these — just plug them in and go.
+Your regular stompbox pedals work fine in these; patch them in and go.

 Some amps have line-level effects loops.
-If you plug stompbox pedals into a line-level loop, the hotter signal can overwhelm the pedal's input, causing distortion, compression, or just a weird tone.
-The pedal might also not output enough signal to properly drive the Return, resulting in a volume drop when you engage the loop.
+If you plug stompbox pedals into a line-level loop, the hotter signal can overdrive the pedal's input stage, causing unwanted distortion, compression, or tonal artifacts.
+The pedal may also not output enough signal to properly drive the Return, resulting in a volume drop when you engage the loop.

 How to tell: Check your amp's manual.
 If the loop has a level switch (sometimes labeled -10dB/+4dB, or Instrument/Line), set it appropriately for your pedals.
-If there's no switch and you're getting volume drops or weird behavior, your loop might be line-level and your stompbox pedals might not be happy there.
+If there's no switch and you're experiencing volume drops or unexpected behavior, your loop is likely line-level and your stompbox pedals aren't impedance-matched for it.

-The fix: Some amps have a Send Level knob that lets you attenuate the send signal to work with stompbox pedals.
-If your amp doesn't have this, a loop level converter (like the Radial BigShot EFX or the Suhr MiniMix) can bridge the gap.
+The fix: Some amps include a Send Level knob that attenuates the send signal for stompbox compatibility.
+If your amp lacks this, a dedicated loop level converter (like the Radial BigShot EFX or the Suhr MiniMix) bridges the gap.

 What Goes in the Loop (and What Doesn't)